NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 When the manifest file is saved in the root directory of a source code repository, a contributor can clone the repository and invoke a single .NET CLI command such as [`dotnet tool restore`](https://learn.microsoft.com/dotnet/core/tools/dotnet-tool-restore) to install all of the tools listed in the manifest file.
 - Having NuGet plugins under the repository folder eliminates the need for NuGet to load plugins from the user profile.

-### Support for NuGet plugins developed in non-.NET languages

-- The NuGet Client plugin code needs to be updated to utilize a standard RPC mechanism, such as StreamJsonRpc, in order to support NuGet plugins developed in languages other than .NET.
-The IPC (Inter-Process Communication) used by NuGet is custom-made, and it would be beneficial for plugin implementers if it were based on industry standards.
-This would allow plugin authors to reuse existing implementations for other languages.
-While there is no technical barrier preventing the implementation of a client in a non-.NET language, there is an additional cost associated with reimplementing the plugin protocol.
-This cost serves as a deterrent for writing non-.NET plugins.

 ### Improve the discoverability of NuGet plugins published as .NET Tools

 - At present, the `dotnet pack` command disregards the `PackageType` property when the `PackAsTool` property is set to true.